Why is self-care important?

 It helps you to refocus.
 It redirects your attention from work and helping others to your own well-being.
-Self-care not only reduces stress from work, it reduces stress accumulated in your body.
-Unattended emotions, stale energy and restlessness.
-Simple self-care activities such as taking a walk, stretching or taking a nap can help you to release these stress and restore your vitality instantly.
+Self-care not only reduces stress from work, but it also reduces stress accumulated in your body.
+Unattended emotions, stale energy, and restlessness.
+Simple self-care activities such as taking a walk, stretching, or taking a nap can help you to release these stress and restore your vitality instantly.

 2. It makes you aware of your well-being.

 Awareness is key.
 For many major illnesses, there are early, warning symptoms and signs before they become serious.
 Your emotions also tell you a lot about what you could accept and what you have been resisting.
-Practising regular self-care activities is important because it brings these vital information to us.
+Practicing regular self-care activities is important because it brings this vital information to us.

 Don’t let small issues manifest themselves into something big.